Matcha - Superior

 4. Unlike Usucha, Koicha must NOT have a foamy consistency.
 You must therefore not beat it too vigorously or rapidly.
 Mix slowly, stirring with the whisk in a clockwise direction.
 You should obtain a tea with a thick and smooth consistency.

-*If your order is received by us before 3 p.m., we will ensure that it is shipped the same day.
-After this you will receive a Track & Trace code at the specified email address, with which you can see when your package will arrive.
-In 99% of the cases, the package is delivered the next day in The Netherlands, in some cases your parcel may be delayed due to force majeure.
+*If we receive your order before 4:00 PM, we will ship it the same day.
+You will then receive a Track & Trace code at the email address you provided, allowing you to track your package's arrival.
+In 99% of cases, the package is delivered the next day in the Netherlands.
+In some cases, we experience delays due to force majeure.

 Natural flavors come from natural sources, such as essential oils, essences, or extracts.
-Artificial flavors are produced in a factory and do not involve any plants or fruits.
-They might taste similar but lack depth and nuance.
-We want to confidently drink our own tea and showcase the beauty of nature, which is why you’ll only find teas with natural ingredients in our selection.
+Artificial flavors are made in a factory, without the use of any plant or fruit.
+They may seem to taste the same, but they lack depth and nuance.
+We want to be able to drink our tea with confidence and show and taste the beauty of nature, which is why you'll only find teas with natural ingredients here.

-You’re in the right place!
-Depending on the type of tea and ingredients, we recommend different steeping times and temperatures to ensure the flavors are just right.
-You can find our recommended steeping instructions on each tea’s product page.
+You've come to the right place!
+Depending on the tea type and ingredients, we recommend different steeping times and temperatures to ensure the flavors are just right.
+You can find our recommended steeping instructions on each tea's product page.

-While most of our teas do not contain gluten, they are not made in dedicated gluten-free facilities and are not certified gluten-free.
-Please carefully check the ingredient and allergen lists, and consult your healthcare provider if you are unsure.
+While most of our teas are gluten-free, they are not produced in dedicated gluten-free facilities and are not certified gluten-free.
+Please check the ingredients and allergen lists carefully and, if in doubt, consult your healthcare provider.

 And yes, we have a huge selection of vegan teas!
-Shop our vegan tea selection here.
+Shop our vegan teas here .

-Each tea’s product page includes a list of ingredients and mentions any major allergens.
+The product page of each tea contains a list of ingredients and mentions the main allergens.
 Please read everything carefully.
-If you have an allergy, we recommend consulting your healthcare provider before consuming any of our teas.
+If you have an allergy, we recommend that you talk to your healthcare provider before consuming any of our teas.

 More from Matcha - CiTea